/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 How to Choose the Right Time Clock Software for Your Nonprofit

 Step 2: Set your real budget.
 Figure out what you can actually spend per month, and remember to count the base fee, not just the per-user price.
-A $4 per-user tool with a $19 base fee costs more than the sticker suggests for a small team.
-Then ask every vendor about a nonprofit discount, because many offer 30% or more and some, like OnTheClock, sometimes give free accounts to organizations in real need.
-A few minutes on email can cut your bill by a third.
+A $4-per-user tool with a $19 base fee costs more than the sticker suggests for a small team.
+Then ask every vendor about a nonprofit discount, because many offer 30% or more, and some, like OnTheClock, sometimes give free accounts to organizations in real need.
+A few minutes on email can cut your bill by one-third.

 Step 3: Check the payroll connection.
 Look at how you run payroll today, then confirm the time clock connects to it.
 If you use QuickBooks, Gusto, ADP, or Paychex, a native integration means approved hours move to pay without anyone retyping them.
 Retyping is where errors creep in, and errors cost a nonprofit money and trust.
 If a tool doesn't connect to your payroll, cross it off, no matter how nice it looks.